 On March 11, to provide additional coordination for the District's response to COVID-19, Mayor Muriel Bowser declared both a state of emergency and a public health emergency.
-During this unprecedented public health emergency, starting Monday, March 16 through Friday, April 24, DC Public Schools (DCPS) will modify operations to help mitigate the spread of COVID-19 in our region.
+During this unprecedented public health emergency, DC Public Schools (DCPS) remains committed to ensuring the well-being of our students and school communities.